okyeron/OMX-27/Docs.md

  - LEDs on Keys 9-12 show trigger activity of the playing pattern
  - Lighted Keys 13,14,16 are quick keys for ACNT/XAOS/BPM
  - Pattern keys (black keys) can load "snapshots" of density/x/y settings
- - F2 + Pattern saves a "snapshot" current state of that pattern
+ - F2 + Pattern saves a "snapshot" current state of that pattern.
+Patterns do not automatically save, this is a performance feature, allowing you to load a pattern, tweak it, then quickly load back to it's original state.

+  Instrument View Mode:
   - F1 + Keys 1-4 jump to Instrument View.
 This shows the current pattern on that instrument (over 2 pages since patterns are 32 steps) and playhead.
+Then render of the pattern will update to show each page while playing.
-Top row lighted keys are quick-keys for ACNT/X/Y/XAOS
+  - Top row lighted keys(A#1, C#2, D#2, F#2) are quick-keys for ACNT/X/Y/XAOS
+  - First 4 keys of bottom row will not be specially lit since they are rendering the pattern, but will allow you to quickly select a different instrument.
+  - F2 is a quick key to jump to params page to set Note Number, MIDI Channel and BPM.
+  - Key 3(F#1) in Instrument View is a quick key for Midi Channel for the instrument.
   - AUX-key exits Instrument View

- - F2 in Instrument View is a quick key to jump to params page to set Note Number, MIDI Channel and BPM.
+  Midi Keyboard Mode:
+   - F1 plus bottom key 16 enters into the Midi Keyboard for sending CCs or playing over the top of the sequencer.
+Everything works the same as mode MI.
+   - Hold Aux and bottom key 16 to exit out of the Midi Keyboard mode.

 Parameters:
+Page 1 Event Densities:
 - `DN 1`: event density - instrument 1
 - `DN 2`: event density - instrument 2
 - `DN 3`: event density - instrument 3
 - `DN 4`: event density - instrument 4

+Page 2:
 - `NT 1`: note number - instrument 1
-- `NT 2`: note numbery - instrument 2
+- `NT 2`: note number - instrument 2
 - `NT 3`: note number - instrument 3
 - `NT 4`: note number - instrument 4

+Page 3:
 - `ACNT`: accent amount (larger number is more variation) - applies to all instruments
 - `X `: X amount for selected instrument
 - `Y `: Y amount for selected instrument
 - `XAOS`: chaos amount - applies to all instruments

+Page 4 - Main Mode:
+- `BPM`: tempo

+Page 4 - Instrument View Active:
+- `NT`: note number for active instrument
+- `M-CHAN`: midi chanel for active instrument.
+- `BPM`: tempo

 ### Screensaver
 After a default timeout (3 minutes), the display will be blanked and in MI Mode a "screensaver" animation will show on the LEDs.
 The rightmost pot (#5) can be turned to adjust the color.
 Touching any keys or any of the other pots will exit the screensaver.